It's 800-941-Sean, if you want to be a part of the program.

 I'll never forget it was a Saturday morning right before Thanksgiving.

-I was on my way to an Aggie Auburn football game and uh and got the news that he wanted me for this slot, and I was so excited to fight for our farmers to make sure agriculture gets a seat at the table and continues to drive the narrative.
+And I was so excited to fight for our farmers, to make sure agriculture gets a seat at the table and continues to drive the narrative.

-What I didn't realize, Sean, at the time, was I had obviously always supported his.
+What I didn't realize, Sean, at the time was I had obviously always supported his.

-We need to realign the world economy, we need to renegotiate the trade deals.
+We need to renegotiate the trade deals.

 What I didn't realize on November 23rd of last year before I took this job was just at how extraordinary a disadvantage our farmers and ranchers and our products have on the world stage leading up to Trump term two.

-But our farmers and ranchers are the ones who will ultimately be able to build a life that they have been we've been losing our farmers and ranchers for so long, but that changed on the president's liberation day.
+But our farmers and ranchers are the ones who will ultimately be able to build a life that they have been, we've been losing our farmers and ranchers for so long, but that changed on the president's liberation day.

-It really changed when he came down the escalator ten years ago, but then when we really began to fight, which was Liberation Day, February in the Rose Garden of this year, and now we're beginning to see the results of that.
+But then when we really began to fight, which was Liberation Day February in the Rose Garden of this year, and now we're beginning to see the results of that.

-And and one of the arguments that have been made is that maybe America has historically used too many pesticides and hormones.
+And one of the arguments that have been made is that maybe America has historically used too many pesticides and hormones, but we're making a lot of changes in that area as well, are we not?

-And we're at least giving people choices, right?
+And at least giving people choices, right?

 Absolutely.